Conflict escalates as nonstate armed groups unify against the central government

 Myanmar crisis briefing

-Myanmar, located in Southeast Asia, has for decades been ruled by a military regime and pummeled by natural disasters.
+Myanmar (Burma), located in Southeast Asia, has endured decades of conflict between government forces and nonstate armed groups that are primarily organized along ethnic lines.
 The IRC provides health care, water and sanitation services, and community support to help people rebuild their lives.
 We also work in Bangladesh, where hundreds of thousands of Rohingya refugees from Myanmar have fled.

 What caused the current crisis in Myanmar?